 The Domes are always looking for applicants!

 Are you interested in living at the the Domes?
 Well, we are looking for applicants like you who are open to learning and unlearning together.
 We aim to create a safer and more compassionate space that is not tolerant of prejudices, stereotypes, violence, and/or oppressive language or behavior towards any one race, ethnicity, gender identity, sex, sexuality, ability (social, mental, physical), socioeconomic class, age, size, religion, or citizenship status.

-Rent is currently $575 /month per person in a 2-person Dome.
+Find the current rent rates here: schadavis.org/affordability.
+All domes are 2-person domes.
 The lease is one year starting Sept 1st.
 Typically, the spaces are open at the beginning of each new school year, but there are regularly spots available at the end of the quarters.